ossec/ossec-docs/about.rst

 includes OSSEC as one of its core technologies.
 Atomicorp provides comprehensive support services for all your security needs including deployment assistance and post-sale support for OSSEC.
 The company has long been involved with the OSSEC Project and currently builds the OSSEC RPM packages for each release.
-You can find out more about Atomicorp product and support offereings by contacting their sales team at sales@atomicorp.com or visiting their products listing page at:
+You can find out more about Atomicorp product and support offerings by contacting their sales team at sales@atomicorp.com or visiting their products listing page at:
 `<https://atomicorp.com/product-listing/>`_.